Practical Nursing

 To practice as a Registered Practical Nurse in Ontario, you are required to be licensed by the College of Nurses of Ontario (CNO).
 This program gives you the necessary knowledge and skills to write the Regulatory Exam - Practical Nurse (REx-PN) in Ontario.

-Registered Practical Nurses work in close collaboration with health-care teams.
-You may find employment in a variety of settings such as:
+Registered Practical Nurses work in close collaboration with healthcare teams.
+You may find employment in a variety of settings such as community clinics, private homes, long term care homes, as well as medical, surgical, rehabilitative and obstetrical units.

 Pathways